 Thank you for your interest in the 'Loch Class Frigates Association'.
 The Association started about 1993/1994 as the HMS Loch Quoich Association, but after four years, it was decided that we should accept members from other Loch Class ships into membership.

 Some ships have their own Association (please check, but remember that you can belong to both).
 If you served on any of the Loch Class Frigates or their derivatives i.e. the Bay class, Havens, Survey vessels or Admiral's Yachts and you would like to find your 'old ships' then please send a message from the 'Contact Us' page.

-The Association's Cairn at the National Memorial Arboretum
+The Association's Cairn at the National Memorial Arboretum in Alrewas

 When the Loch Quoich Association decided to include all Loch Class Frigates into the one Association in 1998, it was agreed that a memorial in recognition of all shipmates that served in Lochs and their derivatives should be investigated.
 The National Memorial Arboretum at Alrewas in Staffordshire was in its infancy and it was suggested that this would be an appropriate place in which to commemorate the shipmates.